All links go directly to official Carbon, Iowa government websites.

 Criminal Records

-Criminal records in Adams County encompass a range of documents, including felony and misdemeanor charges, traffic violations, and entries in the sex offender registry.
-These records are maintained by the Adams County Sheriff's Office and the Iowa Department of Public Safety.
-Residents can conduct background checks through the Iowa Bureau of Investigation, which provides comprehensive criminal history reports.
+Criminal records in Adams County cover a range of documents, including felony and misdemeanor charges, traffic violations, and entries in the sex offender registry.
+Residents can conduct background checks through the Iowa Division of Criminal Investigation, which provides criminal history reports.
 The bureau's services are accessible to the public, offering insights into an individual's criminal past, including convictions and ongoing cases.

 Public Records Access